There are many of us dreaming or wishing about becoming our own boss.

 But meanwhile, being from the 2nd category, I must keep pushing and most importantly get back on my feet ASAP whenever I fail.

-Now let’s continue with mentioning some aspects you want to consider on a way of becoming your own boss.
+Now let’s continue by mentioning some aspects you want to consider as a way of becoming your own boss.

 As I mentioned above, I must keep pushing myself, and it concerns little things.

 For example to find a time, sit down and write this article.

 I can go to youtube and spend hours there, but that is not what I have planned.

 It is important to realize what you want too to achieve, today or this week.

 You have heard this numerous times, don’t you?

 Mee too, so we won’t be elaborating on the goals that much.